NayMcE/Software_Engineering_Assignments2024/README.md

 ##### Next step was to command git add .
 <img width="500px" src="AssignmentOne/Screenshots/using git add.png">

-##### Checking that the files are correct I then used git commit -m "" to commit these file
+##### Checking that the files are correct I then used git commit -m "" to commit these file changes:
-changes:
 <img width="500px" src="/AssignmentOne/Screenshots/git commit successful.png">

 ##### Next I used git push to push those changes to my remote GitHub:
 <img width="500px" src="AssignmentOne/Screenshots/push to main successful.png">

-##### I then learnt how to create branches so that I could work seperately from the main file:
+- I then learnt how to create branches so that I could work seperately from the main file:

-- To ensure no massive changes were being made to the main branch.
-I created a seperate branch called "test-1" inside a "feature" folder by right clicking on the main branch in PyCharm and selecting "New Branch from 'main'".
+##### I created a branch called "test-1" inside a "feature" folder by right clicking on the main branch in PyCharm and selecting "New Branch from 'main'".
 <img width="500px" src="/AssignmentOne/Screenshots/new branch created.png">

-##### Here are the steps I took to create a pull request to merge my newly created branch with the main branch:
+- Here are the steps I took to create a pull request to merge my newly created branch with the main branch:

--
+#####

 ##### I created a requirements.txt file:
 - Using Tools, Sync Python Requests and creating